zandi-mgutshini/learn-french-with-me/README.md

 ## 3. INSTALLATION
 * Download all files
-* Ensure all files are in one directory.
+* Ensure all files are in a single directory referred to as the main directory.
-* Ensure all js files are enclosed in a subfolder called js.
+* Ensure all js files are enclosed in a subfolder in the main directory called js.
-* Ensure all css files are enclosed in a subfolder called scss.
+* Ensure all css and scss files are enclosed in a subfolder in the main directory called scss.
+  * Site users require files that end in .css, specifically main.css and bookmarks.css, in the scss subfolder.
+  * All .scss files (and associated .map files) are available for developer use.
+* In the subfolder scss, ensure that a subsubfolder called css-images encloses 7 image files: carousel-image-1.jpg, carousel-image-2.jpg, carousel-image-3.jpg, carousel-image-4.jpg, carousel-image-5.jpg, french-bullet-pint.png, and
+   french-flag-bullet.png.
+   These image files are used to make the Homepage css carousel and for bullet point images on the Homepage.

-* Ensure all image files are enclosed in a subfolder called images.
+* Ensure all remaining image files are enclosed in a subfolder called images.
+  * In the images subfolder, ensure language-graph.jpg is enclosed in a subsubfolder called why-french.
+This image is used in an artical on       the Homepage titled *Why Learn French*.

+If installation is completed successfully the main directory should contain the following:
+* The .html files: index.html; bookmarks.html; phrase-books.html; vocabulary-verbs.html
+* The favicon file: favicon.ico
+* This file: README.md
+* The js folder.
+This js folder should contain:
+  * 1 javascript file: index.js
+* The scss folder.
+This scss folder should contain:
+  * 2 css files: main.css; bookmarks.css
+  * 2 scss files: main.scss; bookmarks.scss
+  * The folder why-french containing: carousel-image-1.jpg; carousel-image-2.jpg; carousel-image-3.jpg; carousel-image-4.jpg; carousel-image-     5.jpg; french-bullet-pint.png; french-flag-bullet.png
+* The images folder